Insurers hit back: GIC says AHPI cashless suspension harms patients, lacks clarity - BusinessToday

-The General Insurance Council (GIC) on August 26 criticised the Association of Healthcare Providers (India)’s (AHPI) decision to suspend cashless hospitalisation services for Bajaj Allianz policyholders in North India from September 1, calling the move “arbitrary” and “lacking clarity.”
+The General Insurance Council (GIC) on August 26 criticised the Association of Healthcare Providers (India)’s (AHPI) decision to suspend cashless hospitalisation services for Bajaj Allianz and Care Health Insurance policyholders in North India from September 1, calling the move “arbitrary” and “lacking clarity.”

 “This sudden unilateral action has created unnecessary confusion and concern among citizens, undermining trust in the health insurance ecosystem.
 Instead of constructive dialogue, a press statement was issued, prejudicing the interests of policyholders nationwide,” GIC said.